A note on first passage probabilities of a L\'evy process reflected at a general barrier: Introduction

-In this paper will also consider reflection from the independent L\'evy process.
-In \cite{5} the reflection of one-dimensional Brownian motion at the path of another Brownian motion was already considered, see also Section 3 in [6] for general issues regarding the reflection of one-dimensional Brownian motion.

-For the reflected L\'evy process \cite{Hansen} derived Cram\'er asymptotics for the first passage probability, where deterministic, time-dependent barrier tends to $-\infty$ (see also \cite{10} and \cite{7}).
-In this paper we obtain the Central Limit Theorem for the first passage time (Section \ref{sec:CLT}) and asymptotic finite-time first passage time, where the time horizon goes to infinity linearly dependent of the initial level (Section \ref{sec:asymptotyka}).
+The reflection from the independent L\'evy processes has been already considered in some particular cases.
+For example Burdzy and Nualart \cite{5} were interested in the reflection of a one-dimensional Brownian motion at the path of another Brownian motion (see also Section 3 in \cite{6} for general issues regarding the reflection of one-dimensional Brownian motion).
+The reflected L\'evy process from the deterministic barrier was also already considered.
+It was done in the seminal paper of Hansen \cite{Hansen}.
+He derived the Cram\'er asymptotics for the first passage probability, where deterministic, time-dependent barrier tends to $-\infty$ (see also \cite{10} and \cite{7}).